-Modified Soybean Oil Derivatives as Processing Oils for Rubber Compounds (RFT-512/513)
+Styrenated Soybean Oil Derivatives as a Replacement for Naphthenic and Aromatic Rubber Processing Oils (RFT-512/513)

 - Eco-friendly with low toxicity